AG-Labs/SafariBookmarkSaver/README.md

 To run in CLI mode outputting to json the -j flag must be added along with a destination for example `python SafariBookmarkSaver.py -j -d ./`

+I combine the above CLI operation with another so that I can have recipe ideas selected on a weekly basis from the saved pool this can be done by a cron job if you know when your computer will be on or can be an aliased function on your profile
+For the function

+`alias giveFood="python ~/Documents/Python\ Projects/Food\ Saver/SafariBookmarkSaver.py -S -n 6 -r 70 -t ~/Desktop`

+or for the cron job, the osascript at the end is used to create a notification on MacOS

+`0 18 * * MON . $HOME/.bash_profile; python ~/Documents/Python Projects/Food Saver/SafariBookmarkSaver.py -S -n 6 -r 70 -t ~/Desktop && osascript -e 'display notification "New Recipes Identified" with title "Recipes"'`

 ## Authors

 * **Andrew Godley** - *All Work* - [AG Labs](https://github.com/AG-Labs)